awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 Bare metal instances, such as `m5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

+**M5zn**

+These instances are ideal for applications that benefit from extremely high single\-thread performance, high throughput, and low latency networking\.
+They are well\-suited for the following:
++ Gaming
++ High performance computing
++ Simulation modeling

 For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

+Bare metal instances, such as `m5zn.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

 **M6g and M6gd instances**